 The Trustee has formally set a climate-related "net zero" target for both Sections of the Scheme.
-This targets a 50% reduction in total scope 1 & 2 carbon emissions (Metric 1) by 2030 as the starting position as at 31 March 2022), alongside an overall target of achieving net zero carbon emissions (scopes 1, 2 and 3) from its investments by 2050.
-The ultimate target is in line with the United Nations Framework Convention on Climate Change (UNFCCC).
-In setting this target the Trustee has considered whether to aspire to a target that is nearer to the Sponsors' target to achieve net zero carbon emissions from its operations by 2040.
+This targets a 50% reduction in total scope 1 & 2 carbon emissions (Metric 1) by 2030 from the starting position (31 March 2022), alongside an overall target of achieving net zero carbon emissions (Scopes 1 and 2) from its investments by 2050.
+The Trustee decided to separate out (but still monitor) scope 3 emissions from the net-zero target due to the evolving nature of reporting in terms of scope 3 emissions, as outlined above in this section.
+The Trustee's ultimate target is in line with the United Nations Framework Convention on Climate Change (UNFCCC).
+In setting this target the Trustee has considered whether to aspire to a target that is nearer to the Sponsor's target to achieve net zero carbon emissions from its operations by 2040.
 The Trustee intends to bring this 2050 date closer if possible but does not yet believe the investment landscape has an investible toolkit to do so.